rickysoo/NewsDigest/README.md

 ---

 **Note**: This system is designed for personal/educational use.
-Review `SECURITY_STATUS.md` to understand security implementation before production deployment.
+Ensure proper environment variable configuration and review security features before production deployment.